FX Leaders

 1. Deciding on a timeframe – What timeframes do you wish to work on?
 For example, daily charts are advised for fundamental analysis

 2. Deciding on the right indicators for identifying trends.
-For example, choosing 2 SMA lines (Simple Moving Averages): a 5 SMA and a 10 SMA, and then, waiting for them to intersect!
+For example, choosing 2 SMA lines (simple moving averages): one would be 5 SMA and the other would be 10 SMA, and then, waiting for them to intersect!
 Combining this indicator with Fibonacci or Bollinger Bands can be even better.

 4. Deciding on how much money we are willing to risk losing.
 Setting Stop Losses is essential!